 Cauliflower steaks are getting quite popular, and we understand why: they’re vegan, gluten-free, hearty, easy to make, versatile and absolutely delicious.
-We decided to try our hand at making cauliflower steaks with our own little twist added: saffron cauliflower puree.
-Not only was it as delicious as we expected; it exceeded our expectations.
+And many recipes, like this one, are vegan AIP compliant!

 Cauliflower steaks are simply thick, cross-cuts of a cauliflower head.
 They are very filling, and the cauliflower takes on the flavor of virtually any seasoning.